 Nepal, one of the poorest countries in the world, is a low-income country.
 Nepal is located between China and India in Asia along the Himalayan Mountains.

-At 11.26 on Saturday 25th of April 2015, a magnitude 7.9 earthquake struck Nepal.
+At 11.26 am on Saturday, 25th of April 2015, a magnitude 7.9 earthquake struck Nepal.
 The focus was only eight kilometres deep, and the epicentre was just 60 kilometres northwest of Kathmandu, the capital city of Nepal.
 At the time of the earthquake, Kathmandu had 800,000+ inhabitants.
-The city is popular with tourists planning to trek in the Himalayas, home of Mount Everest.
+The city is popular with tourists planning to trek the Himalayas, home of Mount Everest.

 What caused the Nepal Earthquake?